 AFRA is committed to making constructive contributions to help improve the experience of living and working in Folkestone and Hythe.

-We are not aligned with any political party or grouping and our focus is on non-political community action.
+We are not aligned with any political party or grouping and our focus is entirely to do with positive community action.

 Mission statement and working principles